KaelBlais/MachineLearning/Results.md

 This is very close to the actual contract he just signed (7,975,000\$).
 However, once again, the short-term values are much too low.

+One interesting aspect to note here is the linear nature of the weights.
+In this case, no matter what age the player is, the salary difference based on contract length is always the same (5,065,198\$) between a 1-year deal and an 8-year deal.
+This is obviously unrealistic and highlights the limitations of single-layer linear regression for this particular problem.

-As seen, the linear regression model can estimate some contracts correctly but is much too prone too error to be of any real use.
+As seen, the linear regression model can estimate some contracts correctly but is much too prone to error to be of any real use.
 Likewise, the training and dev set errors of around 750,000$ seem ok but in reality are not very good.
 Being 750,000$ off on a large contract, for example a 10 million dollar contract, might seem quite good.
 However, most contracts in the training set are quite low, usually around 1 or 2 million.